 Sweatcoin rewards you with coins for every step you take (reminds me of a certain song).
 You can also earn a daily bonus plus extra for referring your friends.

 You can exchange your coins for discounted items and services or use them to enter auctions.

 Or take a look at my full Sweatcoin review.

 Which apps earn you cashback?

 This app was a little difficult to categorize and possibly should have a home of its own.
-However, I have decided to tag it into the software section.
+However, I have decided to tag it in the software section.
 This app is one of the simplest ways to make money.
 Simply link your credit or debit card to the app, make a purchase in one of the listed shops and you’ll earn cashback.

 Once you reach £10, you can put your earnings towards your phone bill.
 That’s right, your Airtime Rewards account can be linked to your phone account to help reduce your bill.

 Use the code 8YXY4BLK when you join and you’ll receive free credit.